 Oct.
-24-26, NYC: Amazon Marketing Services, our search advertising solution for brands on Amazon, participated in SMX East, an annual event for search marketers.
-Colleen Aubrey (Vice President, Performance Advertising) hosted sessions on AMS’ product offering, Amazon’s customer-centric culture, and top holiday advertising strategies.
+24-26, NYC: Amazon Advertising, participated in SMX East, an annual event for search marketers.
+Colleen Aubrey (Vice President, Performance Advertising) hosted sessions on the sponsored ads’ product offering (formerly Amazon Marketing Services, or AMS), Amazon’s customer-centric culture, and top holiday advertising strategies.
 Here, we recap the key moments from those sessions.

-A live look at Amazon Stores: In one talk, Aubrey walked the audience through the on-site experience of a best-in-class Amazon Store, featuring video, eye-catching lifestyle images, and a seasonal product curation.
-Amazon Stores is a new, free, self-service solution that lets brands create a comprehensive, dedicated, and brand-centric destination on Amazon.
-They can drive to their Stores from both their bylines and their Headline Search Ad campaigns.
+- A live look at Stores: In one talk, Aubrey walked the audience through the on-site experience of a best-in-class Store, featuring video, eye-catching lifestyle images, and a seasonal product curation.
+Stores is a new, free, self-service solution that lets brands create a comprehensive, dedicated, and brand-centric destination on Amazon.
+They can drive to their Stores from both their bylines and their Sponsored Brands (Headline Search Ads) campaigns.
 Aubrey noted that integrating Stores into the advertising experience gives brands a powerful way to expose customers to their selection, story, and unique features—all in one cohesive, easy-to-navigate setting.

 1 Source: PowerReviews, Mapping the Path to Purchase, June 2016